-December 31, 2014 Amount/ Outstanding Accounts Volume Balance Nature, Terms and Conditions Accounts receivable 107,63 Advances to finance deficit in pension liability, remittance cover and additional working capital; Non-interest bearing, unsecured, payable or demand Accrued interest receivable , Interest accrual on receivables from customers Deposit liabilities 14,985,11 With annual rates ranging from 0.02% to 3.00% and maturity terms ranging from 30 days to 1 year Bills payable 1,725,69 Foreign currency-denominated bills payable with annual interest rates ranging from 0.25% to 2.50% and maturity terms ranging from 30 to 72 days Due to other banks 183,43 Clearing accounts funding settlement of remittances Accrued interest payable 28,51 Accrued interest on deposit liabilities and bills payable Other liabilities 36,97 Charitable donations and liabilities for lease payments Operating lease 20 Advance rental deposit received for 2 years and 3 months Interest income ₽478,40 Interest income on receivables from customers and due from other banks, including income earned from partial redemption of VMC convertible notes Interest expense 222,98 Interest expense on deposit liabilities and bills payable Rental income 60,98 Rental income from 3-year lease agreement, with escalation rate of 10.00% per annum; Monthly rental income Rent Expense 9,65 "Monthly rent payments to related parties with term ranging from 24 to 240 months Fees and commission expense Expense on professional fees on service agreement Other income 17 Premiums collected Other expense 4,02 Claims expense, service and referral fees Trading gains 735,38 Sale of 161,978,996 common shares in VMC at current market price of P4.50 per share.
+December 31, 2014 Amount/ Outstanding December 31, 2014 Accounts Volume Balance Nature, Terms and Conditions Receivables from customers Volume ₽14,169,98 · Loan commitments 1,743,51 Loan commitments Due from other banks 1,094,26 With annual rates ranging from 0.01% to 4.55% including time deposits with maturity terms of up to 90 days Accounts receivable 107,63 Advances to finance deficit in pension liability, remittance cover and additional working capital; Non-interest bearing, unsecured, payable on demand Accrued interest receivable 60,72 Interest accrual on receivables from customers Deposit liabilities 14,985,11 With annual rates ranging from 0.02% to 3.00% and maturity terms ranging from 30 days to 1 year Bills payable 1,725,69 Foreign currency-denominated bills payable with annual interest rates ranging from 0.25% to 2.50% and maturity terms ranging from 30 to 729 days Due to other banks 183,43 Clearing accounts funding settlement of remittances Accrued interest payable 28,51 Other liabilities 36,97 Charitable donations and liabilities for lease payments Operating lease 20 Advance rental deposit received for 2 years and 3 months Interest income ₽478,40 Interest income on receivables from customers and due from other

+December 31, 2014 Accounts Amount/ Volume Outstanding Balance Nature, Terms and Conditions banks, including income earned from partial redemption of VMC convertible notes Interest expense 222,98 Interest expense on deposit liabilities and bills payable Rental income 60,98 Rental income from 3-year lease agreement, with escalation rate of 10.00% per annum; Monthly rental income Rent Expense 9,65 "Monthly rent payments to related parties with term ranging from 24 to 240 months Fees and commission expense Expense on professional fees on service agreement Other income 17 Premiums collected Other expense 4,02 Claims expense, service and referral fees Trading gains 735,38 Sale of 161,978,996 common shares in VMC at current market price of P4.50 per share.
 Gain on sale of convertible notes 608,43 Gain on sale of VMC convertible notes at the minimum bid price of P3.5 per share.
-Securities transactions: Purchases 2,113,65 Outright purchases of securities Sales 537,09 - Outright sale of securities Trading gains 14,75 Gain from sale of investment securities Loan releases 17,223,81 Loan drawdowns Loan collections 8,672,77 Settlement of loans and interest Net deposits for the period 408,85 Net deposits for the period
+Securities transactions: Purchases 2,113,65 Outright purchases of securities Sales 537,09 Outright sale of securities Trading gains 14,75 Gain from sale of investment securities Loan releases 17,223,81 Loan drawdowns Loan collections 8,672,77 Settlement of loans and interest Net deposits for the period 408,85 Net deposits for the period